What is an Area Structure Plan (ASP)?

 Get Involved:

-To learn more about local area structure plans, visit lloydminster.ca/ASP.
+To learn more about local area structure plans, visit lloydminster.ca/ASP, or submitting a project-related question below.

 Stay tuned for